kristjanvalur/PyRes/README.md

 The goal of the project is to develop more capabilities for the module, such as adding/replacing icons and a set/get interface for resource strings.

-The module currently supports only the English locale.
+The module currently supports only the English locale and requires Python3

 Example code: